Email Marketing Dictionary

 re-permission email: A message that asks a subscriber to reconfirm their subscription by clicking a link in the email in order to remain on your active mailing list

-reply-to email address: Replies to your emails go to this address instead of your from email address
+reply-to email address: Replies to your emails go to this address instead of to your from email address

-role-based email address: An email address that begins with info@, webmaster@, sales@, press@, support@, test@, or a similar function-based descriptor denoting that messages sent to this address are likely seen by or forwarded to more than one person
+role-based email address: An email address that begins with info@, webmaster@, sales@, press@, support@, or a similar function-based descriptor denoting that messages sent to this address are likely seen by or forwarded to more than one person

 sales conversion: When a customer or prospect makes a purchase or takes another action of monetary significance